qcambrel/valence/README.md

 # valence
-Video super resolution and frame interpolation
+Video super resolution and frame interpolation (in progress)